ORNL-QCI/exatn/README.md

 generated string and manually fix it.
 When linking your application with ExaTN, you should also add the generated C++ flags to the linking line.

-In order to fully clean the build, you will need to do the following (from the source root directory of ExaTN):
+In order to cleanly rebuild ExaTN, you will need to do the following (from the ExaTN source root directory):
 ``` bash
 $ rm -r ~/.exatn
 $ cd ./tpls/ExaTensor